Dewalt-arch/pimpmykali/README.md

    - Nuke Impacket added to menu, enter character ! to run nuke impacket
-   - issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored   was used to call the nuke-impacket function now thanks to a new menu item of ! it can be called from the menu system directly without the need for command line switches, but the switch is still available
+   - issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the command:  sudo ./pimpmykali.sh --bored   was used to call the nuke-impacket function now thanks to a new menu item of ! it can be called from the menu system directly without the need for command line switches, but the switch is still available
-   - command line switches with a single - or just the name have been removed all command line switches are not --nameofswtich
+   - command line switches with a single - or just the name have been removed all command line switches are now --nameofswtich as per the --help system indicates

 # Revision 0.5d
    - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page